Ex-teammate: Cousins 'weakest part' of Vikes O

-Brown and Cousins played together on the Washington Redskins in 2017 before Cousins signed a three-year, $84 million deal with Minnesota in free agency.
-Cousins threw 27 touchdowns to 13 interceptions with seven fumbles that season as the Redskins finished 7-9.
+Brown and Cousins played together for the Washington Redskins in 2017 before Cousins signed a three-year, $84 million deal with Minnesota in free agency.
+Cousins threw 27 touchdowns to 13 interceptions with seven fumbles that season as Washington finished 7-9.

 "I realized when I was in Washington, he was kind of careless with the ball.
 But at the same time, hey, you make the bed you sleep in," Brown said.